BJP’s Kirit Somaiya claims he was attacked by Shiv Sena workers, accuses police of filing bogus FIR

 Bharatiya Janata Party leader Kirit Somaiya on Sunday accused the Shiv Sena government of trying to kill him a day after he was allegedly assaulted by the party’s workers outside the Khar police station in Mumbai, The Indian Express reported.

 On Saturday, the Mumbai Police had arrested Independent Amravati MP Navneet Rana and her husband, MLA Ravi Rana, after they had said they would recite the Hanuman Chalisa in front of Maharashtra Chief Minister Uddhav Thackeray’s home.
-The statement had angered Shiv Sena workers, who surrounded the couple’s house on Friday and demanded an apology.
+The statement had angered Shiv Sena workers, who surrounded the couple’s house and demanded an apology.

 Hours after the couple cancelled their plan, the police arrested them for promoting enmity between different groups and doing acts prejudicial to maintenance of harmony.